-Nippon Ichi Software have done a fantastic job of supporting the Nintendo Switch so far, and Yomawari: The Long Night Collection arrives just in time for Halloween!
+Nippon Ichi Software has done a fantastic job of supporting the Nintendo Switch so far, and Yomawari: The Long Night Collection arrives just in time for Halloween!
 Yomawari: The Long Night Collection is a bundle of Yomawari: Night Alone & Midnight Shadows.

 Yomawari Night Alone starts with the unnamed playable young girl taking her dog Poro out for a walk.
 A terrible accident occurs and she realises that her pet has gone missing.
 Her big sister goes out looking for Poro after making you promise to stay at home and wait for her.
 After a while, with no sign of her sister returning you decided to head out and find both of them.
 It turns out the world outside is populated by various different types of spirits who all seem to be out to get you!
+A nice night for a walk?

 Along your quest to find your beloved dog (& sister!) you will soon be armed only with a flashlight and that is pretty much all the game will give you to aid you on your way.
 There will be a few items like rocks you can throw at spirits but, they do not do an awful lot.
 One of the first things that you will notice upon loading the game is the art style is really striking, the character sprites are cutesy chibi styled and the main areas of the game are really dark and foreboding.
 It makes for a nice contrast and also is a great way to show the innocence of the main character.